dnakov/cc-gh/README.md

-# Claude Code GitHub Action - No API Key Required
+# Claude Code GitHub Action - Use Your Claude Subscription

-This repository contains a modified version of Anthropic's Claude Code GitHub Action that **removes all API key validation requirements**.
-This allows you to run Claude in GitHub Actions without needing to provide API keys for Anthropic, AWS Bedrock, or Google Vertex AI.
+This repository contains a modified version of Anthropic's Claude Code GitHub Action that **removes API key validation requirements**, allowing you to use your existing **Claude subscription** directly in GitHub Actions without needing separate API keys for Anthropic API, AWS Bedrock, or Google Vertex AI.

 ## 🎯 What This Project Does

+- **Use Your Claude Subscription**: Leverage your existing Claude Pro/Team subscription instead of separate API keys
-- **Removes API Key Validation**: Completely bypasses the requirement for `ANTHROPIC_API_KEY`, AWS credentials, or Google Cloud credentials
+- **Removes API Key Barriers**: Completely bypasses the requirement for `ANTHROPIC_API_KEY`, AWS credentials, or Google Cloud credentials
 - **Maintains Full Functionality**: All other Claude Code features remain intact
-- **Secure File Creation**: Creates credential files in the container without logging sensitive content
+- **Secure Credential Handling**: Creates credential files in the container without logging sensitive content
 - **Custom Forks**: Uses forked versions of both the main action and base action for complete control

+## 💡 Why This Matters

+Instead of needing to:
+- ❌ Set up separate Anthropic API keys
+- ❌ Configure AWS Bedrock credentials
+- ❌ Manage Google Vertex AI authentication
+- ❌ Pay for additional API usage

+You can now:
+- ✅ **Use your existing Claude subscription**
+- ✅ **No additional API costs**
+- ✅ **Simplified authentication**
+- ✅ **Same Claude capabilities you're already paying for**

 ## 🏗️ Architecture